 Did you read A Flicker in the Dark by Stacy Willingham ?
 Do you want to discuss suspects, twists, and the ending?
 Need a list of characters or a plot summary of in A Flicker in the Dark?
 Confused or just DYING to talk to someone who’s read the book?
 Come join our Spoiler Review and Discussion for A Flicker in the Dark

-In the 1980s, I read ALL the serial killer books by authors like Thomas Harris, Dean Koontz and Patricia Cornwell, so I was super-excited to try this 2022 serial killer book, A Flicker in the Dark.
+In the 1980s, I read ALL the scary books by authors like Thomas Harris, Dean Koontz and Patricia Cornwell, so I was super-excited to try this 2022 book A Flicker in the Dark.

 This post contains affiliate links.